web-apps-in-lisp/web-apps-in-lisp.github.io/content/building-blocks/simple-web-server.md

 ### Serve local files

-Create and start a webserver like this:
+If you followed the tutorial you know that we can create and start a webserver like this:

 ~~~lisp
 (defvar *acceptor* (make-instance 'hunchentoot:easy-acceptor :port 4242))